jbloomlab/HIV_Env_macaque_receptor_DMS/README.md

 It was copied by Jesse Bloom from Jeremy's computational notebooks, and made into a standalone repository.

 The analysis and results are shown in the Jupyter notebook [analysis_notebook.ipynb](analysis_notebook.ipynb).

+Key results data files are in the [./results/](results) subdirectory.